wszramkowska/ToolsandProduction/Development Commentary.md

 Narratively, the game will be told using a mixture of environmental storytelling and voice-over.
 A key character, an initially detached scientist, observes the robot's progress throughout the tests.
 As the game unfolds, she begins to notice the robot bubble shows signs of being sentient.
 By the final level she goes against protocol and frees the bubble out into the larger world.
 The player should feel the subtle bond developing between the bubble and the scientist over the course of the game.

 Although I will be helping with general programming throughout the project, my main focus will be as an audio programmer.
-I want to create a responsive, high-quality sound experience that support's the games tones and mechanics.
+I want to create a responsive, high-quality sound experience that supports the games tones and mechanics.
 Using Unreal Engine's MetaSounds, I will implement physics material driven procedural audio that reacts dynamically to the bubble's state, environmental changes and player interactions.
 I will be working alongside another audio programmer who will be producing music and ambience, which we will collaborate to implement into the game.

 #### Initial Goals